datarttu/sujuikoDB/README.md

 Smart timestamp column based table partitioning needed to manage huge amounts of the HFP data.

 Unfortunately, there is no automated deployment process.
-Having installed the aforementioned software, create a database named `hfp` as `postgres` superuser, and you should be able to run the DDL scripts in [`db/ddl`](/db/ddl).
+Having installed the aforementioned software, create a database named `sujuiko` as `postgres` superuser, and you should be able to run the DDL scripts in [`db/ddl`](/db/ddl).
 *NOTE:* Due to ongoing development, the scripts cannot be yet run neatly "as a whole" from scratch.

 # Data model & data import and transformation